mccanne/zq/docs/language/README.md

 # Zed Language

+An ambitious goal of the Zed project is to offer a language --- the Zed language --- that provides an easy learning curve and a gentle slope from simple  keyword search to log-search-style processing and ultimately to very sophisticated warehouse-scale capability.
+The language also embraces a rich set of type operators based on the Zed type system for data shaping and flexible and easy ETL.

+The Zed language is designed to provide a

 The Zed system includes a powerful language for searching, analyzing, and shaping data.
 The language embraces a _pipeline_ syntax that should be familiar to those who have worked with UNIX shells.
 Here's a simple example query: